-Dr. Linneman is currently the Emeritus Albert Sussman Professor of Real Estate, Finance, and Public Policy at the University of Pennsylvania, Wharton School of Business where he has been on the faculty since 1979.
-At Wharton, he was the Director of the Samuel Zell and Robert Lurie Real Estate Center from 1986-1998 and the Chairperson of the Wharton Real Estate Department from 1994-1997.
-He holds both a masters and a doctorate degree in economics from the University of Chicago.
+Peter Linneman Dr. Linneman is currently the Emeritus Albert Sussman Professor of Real Estate, Finance, and Public Policy at the University of Pennsylvania, Wharton School of Business where he has been on the faculty since 1979.
+At Wharton, Independent Director he was the Director of the Samuel Zell and Robert Lurie Real Estate Center from 1986-1998 and the Chairperson of the Wharton Real Estate Department from 1994-1997.
+He holds both a masters and a doctorate degree in economics Age: 68 from the University of Chicago.
 Dr. Linneman is also the founding principal of Linneman Associates, a real estate advisory firm, and the CEO of American Land Funds and KL Realty Fund, both private real estate acquisition firms.
-He currently serves on the board of directors of Regency Centers Corporation (NYSE: REG), Paramount Group, Inc. (NYSE: PGRE) and Equity Commonwealth (NYSE: EQC), each of which is a public real estate investment trust.
-Dr. Linneman has served on over 20 public and private company boards, including as director of eleven New York Stock Exchange listed companies.
+Committees: He currently serves on the board of directors of Regency Centers Corporation (NYSE: REG), Paramount Group, Inc. - Compensation (NYSE: PGRE) and Equity Commonwealth (NYSE: EQC), each of which is a public real estate investment trust.
+Dr. - Nominating and Linneman has served on over 20 public and private company boards, including as director of eleven New York Stock Corporate Governance Exchange listed companies.
 He has served as a director of the Company since 2011.

-Due to his extensive academic and business experience in real estate, his understanding of complex financial structures and his experience as a member of several public and private boards, including many real estate investment companies, we believe Dr. Linneman should serve as a member of our board of directors.
+Due to his extensive academic and business experience in real estate, his understanding of complex financial structures and his experience as a member of several public and private boards, including many real estate investment companies, we believe Dr. Linneman should serve as a member of our board of directors. companies, we beneve bit himientan should serve as a meniber of our board of directors.